CyberSecuriTim/dns-overview/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-<h2> STEP 3.0: Change the IP Address within the Mainframe Host's A Record One More Time From the DNS Manger on the Domain Controller VM </h2>
+<h2> STEP 3.0: Change the IP Address within the Mainframe Host's A Record One More Time From the DNS Manger on the Domain Controller VM.</h2>

 ![image](https://github.com/user-attachments/assets/6010676e-b2be-4440-9d99-d73463a59d01)